Patechoc/demo-docker-GUI_with_Xvfb/README.md

-## Trying to run a software with a GUI in a Docker container
+## RUNNING A GRAPHICAL SOFTWARE within a Docker container

 Inspired from  https://linuxmeerkat.wordpress.com/2014/10/17/running-a-gui-application-in-a-docker-container/